DCS-training/Digital-Method-of-the-Month/DMM Docs/Simulation.md

 # Digital Method of the Month

-## Focus on Statistical Methods: kjhgSimulation
+## Focus on Statistical Methods: Simulation

 **Date**: 7 February 2024